Aikku93/ulc-codec/README.md

 * Build tools compile with SSE+SSE2/AVX+AVX2/FMA enabled by default.
 If the encoder crashes/doesn't work, change these flags in the ```Makefile```.

 ## Technical details
-* Target bitrate: 16..256kbps+ (44.1kHz, M/S stereo)
+* Target bitrate: 32..256kbps+ (44.1kHz, M/S stereo)
     * No hard limits on playback rate or coding bitrate
 * MDCT-based encoding (using sine window)
-    * Encoding/decoding tools use N=4096 (2048 coefficients) with 37.5% overlap, but can use any sensible N=2<sup>n</sup> with any overlap (provided that the number of overlap samples is a multiple of 16)
+    * The encoding tool accepts any N=2<sup>n</sup> (as long as N<16384; 8192 coefficients) with any overlap (provided that the number of overlap samples is a multiple of 16).
+The decoding tool reads these parameters from the file created by the encoder.
 * Extremely simple nybble-based syntax (no entropy-code lookups needed)
-* Transient pre-echo reduction formula (more important at ultra-low bitrates)
+* Rudimentary transient pre-echo reduction formula (more important at ultra-low bitrates)

 ## Authors
 * **Ruben Nunez** - *Initial work* - [Aikku93](https://github.com/Aikku93)